Key Takeaways

 It’s normal to take an interest in your looks, but being overly concerned with certain aspects of your physical appearance may indicate an underlying concern like BDD.

 Finding a qualified mental health professional is an important step in learning to find freedom from your thoughts and behaviors.
-With Rula’s easy-to-use therapist-matching program, you can find a therapist who takes your insurance and is available to see you via our secure online platform as early as this week.
+With Rula’s easy-to-use therapist-matching program, you can find a therapist who takes your insurance and is available to see you via our secure online platform as soon as tomorrow.

 More From Rula